The HDRoom’s Dan Bradley was another tech-oriented journalist invited to Lucasfilm’s Blu-ray junket. The

 This entry was posted in

-expanded universe, the clone wars and tagged celebration japan, general grievous, karen traviss, matthew wood, paul dini, podcasts, spoilers, tcw novels, webcomics on .
+books and comics, the clone wars and tagged celebration japan, general grievous, karen traviss, matthew wood, paul dini, podcasts, spoilers, tcw novels, webcomics on .
 December 12, 2008

 ‘Duel of the Droids’ was a bit less frazzled than its predecessor, though not everyone is drinking the Kool-Aid.
 (I, for one, have ceased even trying.)
 Still, there’s plenty to bask in for fans of the series, including the obligatory video commentary. ( Screencap above is from .)